unitedstates/nabors/pages/introduction.md

 especially for the period from 1789 to 1903.
 These were the sources used in compiling this checklist.

-The House and Senate Journals are also excellent supple— mentary tools to be used with the Indexes to the debates as explained in the "Users Guide" to this checklist.
+The House and Senate Journals are also excellent supplementary tools to be used with the Indexes to the debates as explained in the "Users Guide" to this checklist.

 The difficulties, caused by the omission of bill numbers